 Chris says it’s all about strategic growth, prudent decisions and protecting the assets of the company and the family.
 Expertise, smarts, leadership.
 He’s a great guy to have on your side.

-Senior Credit Officer, Commercial Lending and Correspondent Banking
+Senior Credit Officer, Commercial Lending And Correspondent Banking Commercial & Industrial

 Larry’s experience makes him a blend of two people, the keen credit guy and the commercial lender who is eager to meet a client’s borrowing needs and anticipate what else might be needed as his or her business grows.
 Larry was a National Bank Examiner for the Comptroller of the Currency in D.C. back when interest rates were in the teens.
 His diverse financial career makes him an acute partner, sensitive to the way big trends and external factors can affect both sides of every deal.

 Larry is a sports nut, working out and following the NFL in the fall and MLB in the spring.
 But most of the time, he’s TCB for CapStar clients.

 Liz Miller is Senior Relationship Manager in our Business Banking Group, part of the team that provides financial guidance, financing and banking solutions to small and mid-size companies and their executives.
 After more than 20 years of banking experience in the area, Liz has closed deals with all sizes of privately held companies spanning a range of industries.

 When she’s not making deals, she loves going to concerts at The Ryman or the Schermerhorn, exploring Nashville’s restaurant scene, and walking Radnor Lake and the Greenways throughout the city.
 She also makes time to volunteer for Habitat for Humanity, Second Harvest Food Bank, Oasis Center and other great causes.